 - Delimiter - select forward slash (/) or back slash (\) as the delimiter for any nested folders.

 - Move documents with empty folder path - select this checkbox if you want to move documents with empty folder path fields to the location specified in the Empty folder path placeholder option.
 If you don't select this checkbox, Relativity doesn't move documents with empty folder path fields.

 - Empty folder path placeholder - enter the name of a folder where you want to move documents that don't have a destination specified in their folder path field.
 If the path contains subfolders, separate the folders with the same delimiter as you selected in the Delimiter field.
 This folder path may include Unicode characters.

 The following list describes how Relativity handles empty folders:

 - If a folder path contains one or more empty folders, then Relativity replaces the blank location with the name in the Empty folder path placeholder field.
 For example, it updates the folder path MyFolder\\MySubfolder to MyFolder\[BLANK]\MySubfolder, if the name in this field is [BLANK].

 - If a folder path contains consecutive empty directories, Relativity consolidates them into a single directory, so that MyFolder\\ \\\MySubfolder becomes MyFolder\[BLANK]\MySubfolder when the name in this field is [BLANK].

 - If a folder path contains two consecutive delimiters separated by a space, Relativity sets the name of the newly created folder to blank.

-- Delete empty folders - select this checkbox if you want to delete any folders that are empty after you move the documents.
+- Delete empty folders - select this checkbox to delete any folders within the entire workspace that are empty after you move the documents.
 Relativity doesn't delete empty folders when they have dependencies.

 Note: If an error occurs during the deletion of empty folders, Relativity stops this process and displays an error message.
 It also logs any errors on the Error tab.